harshvarshney2004/Swasthify/README.md

 - Provide **digital prescription management**.
 - Integrate an **IoT-powered pill dispenser** for automated medication dispensing.
 - Support a **secure payment system** with escrow logic.
-- Offer an **AI-driven medical chatbot** for real-time health advice.
+- Offer an **AI-driven medical chatbot** for real-time health advices.

 ---